Skip to content

 1 / 1

 Comprehensive, externally verified points have been awarded on the basis of the company's PEFC FM certification (PEFC ST 1003:2018) as the requirements fully meet the SPOTT indicator criteria.
-Additional points have been awarded according to the percentage of company landbank certified by PEFC.
+Additional points have been awarded according to the percent of company landbank certified by PEFC.
+The company also reports its fire monitoring and management practices, which entail conducting fire drills and performing daily hotspot monitoring across all operational sites, including those of suppliers.
+This is facilitated by accessing satellite data from AQUA, NOAA, TERRA, and SNPP satellites through the National Institute of Aeronautics and Space (LAPAN) and the Sipongi Forest and Land Fire Monitoring System.

 • Y